Mame (musical): Act 2

 Patrick, as he grows up, writes several letters to the now married Mame, and she writes back (“Opening Act Two” (The Letter)).
 When Mame discovers that Patrick’s roommate is Babcock’s son, she insists to Beau that she must return to Patrick.
 Mame and Beau’s honeymoon is cut short with Beau’s sudden death.
 Once again, Patrick comforts Mame (“My Best Girl” (Reprise)).

 Vera, Patrick, and Lindsay decide that Mame should write a book on her life, with Agnes as her secretary, which Mame agrees to.
 Vera and Mame catch up, declaring each other “Bosom Buddies”.
 Mame and Vera learn that Agnes is so repressed that she has never dated before and can’t say the word “sex”.
 Mame declares to Agnes “Life’s a banquet and most poor sons of bitches are starving to death.”
 Vera and Mame glam the now excited Agnes up and send her out into the world.

 Six months pass, and Patrick reveals that he has a fiancée, Gloria Upson.
 Agnes returns pregnant and recounts her adventures (“Gooch’s Song”).
 Mame allows Agnes to stay with her as Patrick invites Mame to go see the Upsons in Connecticut.

-Mame arrives at the Upsons estate, or as they call it “Upsons Down”, where Babcock is also visiting.
+Mame arrives at the Upsons estate, or as they call it “Upson Downs”, where Babcock is also visiting.
 Mame is introduced to the boorish and bigoted Upsons, as well as Junior Babcock.
 The Upsons and the older Babcock leave momentarily and Mame dances with the party guests (“That’s How Young I Feel”).
 The Upsons reveal to Mame their plans for a wedding gift to Patrick and Gloria: an empty plot of land next to the Upson’s estate, hoping that “the wrong people” don’t move in.
 Mame conceals her disapproval and speaks to Patrick in private and begs him to reconsider.
 Patrick leaves in a huff and Mame questions where she went wrong in raising him (“If He Walked Into My Life”).

 Mame convinces Patrick to invite the Upsons to her newly renovated apartment.
 Patrick meets the designer, Pegeen Ryan, another student of The Laboratory of Life.
 The Upsons arrive and Mame introduces them to her cooky friends and lifestyle (“It’s Today” (Reprise)).
 Mame reveals that she bought the plot of land to make a home for single mothers.
 The Upsons storm out and Gloria dumps Patrick.
 Mame declares that all this was for Patrick, who thanks her (“My Best Girl” (Reprise)).

 Years pass, Pegeen and Patrick are now married and have a son, Peter.
 Mame plans to take Peter to India, to the disapproval of his parents.
 Peter recites Mame’s mantra, which convinces Pegeen and Patrick to allow Peter to go with Mame.
 She leaves with Peter as she promises to take him on a myriad of adventures (“Finale Act II”).